khalladay/khalladay.github.com/_posts/2017-04-04-GBA-By-Example-2.md

 Here's what that sprite might look like in our program:

 {% highlight c %}
-const unsigned int testTiles[16] __attribute__((aligned(4)))=
+const unsigned short testTiles[32] __attribute__((aligned(4)))=
 {
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000
-    0x00000001,0x00000000,
+	0x0001,0x0000,0x0000,0x0000,
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000,
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000,
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000,
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000,
-    0x02020102,0x02020202,
+	0x0102,0x0202,0x0202,0x0202,
-    0x00000000,0x00000000,
+	0x0000,0x0000,0x0000,0x0000,
 };

-const unsigned int testPal[2] __attribute__((aligned(4)))=
+const unsigned short testPal[4] __attribute__((aligned(4)))=
 {
-    0x03E0001F,0x00007C00,
+	0x001F,0x03E0,0x7C00,
 };
 {% endhighlight %}

-You can see that most of this is what we would expect, the testTiles data traverses each row in order from top to bottom, with each tile index getting 8 bits (2 hex numbers) of data allocated, so each 32 bit value represents 4 pixels.
+You can see that most of this is what we would expect, the testTiles data traverses each row in order from top to bottom, with each tile index getting 8 bits (2 hex numbers) of data allocated, so each 16 bit value represents 2 pixels.
 The lowest bits represent the leftmost pixels, which makes sense logically, even if it makes things harder to read when you're looking at hex values.

-The palette data is also as we would expect, containing the three colours used in our sprite, represented as 15 bit colours, with 2 colours per 32 bit value.
+The palette data is also as we would expect, containing the three colours used in our sprite, represented as 15 bit colours, stored 1 colour per 16 bit value.

 The __attribute__((aligned(4))) is a gcc macro to force your data to be aligned on 4 byte boundaries.
 I took it straight from the [Tonc tutorial](http://www.coranac.com/tonc/text/regobj.htm), which says:

 >As of devkitARM r19, there are new rules on struct alignments, which means that structs may not always be word aligned, and in the case of OBJ_ATTR structs (and others), means that [some] struct-copies ...  will not only be slow, they may actually break.
 For that reason, I will force word-alignment on many of my structs...

-Since I don't know enough to argue with that right now, I'm taking it on faith that this is still a good idea.
+Since I don't know enough to argue with that right now, I'm taking it on faith that this is still a good idea, and regardless, ARM devices (like the GBA) have an optimized memcpy codepath for 4 byte aligned data according to [their documentation](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.faqs/ka3934.html).

-I'm using 32 bit integers to store tile data because the GBA is a 32 bit machine at heart, and I've found a couple places online that talk about how much faster the GBA hardware is at working with 32 bit integers vs 16 bit ones when possible.
-Since I have no way of verifying this right now (no timers yet!), this is also a matter of faith for the moment.
+As far as I can tell, it really doesn't matter what datatype you use to store your sprite data, since it's all just going to end up transferred to VRAM via a memcpy anyway.
+I chose 16 bit values here because palette colours are 16 bit, and even though storing things in 8 bit would make the tile indices slightly easier to read, it would break each colour up into two values.
+I could have used different types for each, but my exporter (and the one I'm going to link you) doesn't do that, so we may as well get comfy with its default output.

 Now that we know what our sprite data is going to look like, let's use a slightly larger data set.
 This is mostly to make sure that what we do later is correctly ordering the tiles in our sprite.
 If we used the example data above, we wouldn't be able to verify this because we only had 1 tile.
 Here's the sprite and data that I'm going to be using for the rest of the article: